vandit86/aesi-phd/Diary2022/week 29 (July 25 – July 31).md

 #### Development

 1. enable **CA service** on RSU and vehicles
 	* new branch -> modified SimpleCamSender-gps-tc.cc
-	* CAM is not sended  ?? maybe ipv6 problem since I set ipv4 addresess on interfaces.. but we can have 2 adrecess on iface..
 	* **Resolved** : need to set device explicitely on SimpleCamService.. our vehicle and RSU used device "1" and other vehciles device "0"
+	* new programm attribute _--send-cam_ is used if you whant that all vehciles and rsu send a CAM
+	* branch merged into main

 #### Other tasks